Student Privacy Information (FERPA)

 The right to inspect and review the student’s education records.

 The right to request the amendment of the student’s education records to ensure that they are not inaccurate, misleading, or otherwise in violation of the student’s privacy or other rights.

 The right to consent to disclosures of personally identifiable information contained in the student’s education records, except to the extent that FERPA authorizes disclosure without consent.

 The right to file with the U.S. Department of Education a complaint concerning alleged failures by the University of Nebraska at Omaha to comply with the requirements of FERPA.

 The right to obtain a copy of the University of Nebraska at Omaha’s Student Records Policy.

 FERPA Authorization to Release Student Information

 Students who are enrolled in both high school and courses at a postsecondary institution provide a unique situation.
 While the rights under FERPA belong to the parents with respect to high school records, they belong to the student with respect to the postsecondary records.

-The student can give express written permission to the parent to access his or her education record by downloading the Information Release form.
+The student can give express permission to the parent to access his or her education record by logging on to the students MavLink account.
 Please note that there is a separate release form for financial aid, available in UNO's Office of Financial Support and Scholarships, 103 Eppley Administration Building (EAB).